90N45-d3v/BetterSniff/README.md

 ## Features
 - Sniff domains your victim is visiting (full path location if request is http)
 - Inject customizable javascript into every http website
-- probe-request scanner (only rogue AP mode)
+- Probe-request scanner (only rogue AP mode)
+- Create configurable AP (only rogue AP mode)
 - ARP-spoofing for beeing the mitm (only client mode)

 ## Installation